 For the purpose of generating a list of the best barbell collars, we checked in on all of the major players in the industry and kept watch on social media for what is currently out there.
 We compiled a list after gathering and testing out what we believe are the finest options in today’s market.

 There are a crazy amount of collars available today.
-Every material from aero-space aluminum to hard plastic is used in the keeping of plates on the bar.
+Every material from aerospace aluminum to hard plastic is used in the keeping of plates on the bar.
 A little over a decade ago, you had pretty much one option: spring collars.
-Since then, the market has been flooded with every type of collar you can imagine, even some that connect to your phone via bluetooth to measure the bars velocity.
+Since then, the market has been flooded with every type of collar you can imagine, even some that connect to your phone via Bluetooth to measure the velocity of the bar.

 In addition to all of this, we researched and viewed what others had to say about the collars.
 We took the feedback of some of the most destructive abusers of the barbell, CrossFit Athletes, as well as powerlifters, bodybuilders, strongman competitors, Olympic weightlifters, and more.

-Here is the criteria we judged the collars on:
+Here are the criteria we judged the collars on:

 Materials Used: Barbell collars are now made out of a wide variety of materials.
-A few of note are aluminum, steel, nylon, uhmw plastic, and more.
+A few notes are aluminum, steel, nylon, uhmw plastic, and more.
 In addition to these materials used for the frame, collars also use various types of rubber and plastic for gripping the bar.
-A proper selection of materials should lead to an enjoyable and long lasting set of collars.
+A proper selection of materials should lead to an enjoyable and long-lasting set of collars.